 Examples of TROLL in SentencesHere are examples of TROLL being used in conversations:

-- Person A: Why does he always write mean things?
+- Leigh: Why is he saying such mean things?

-- Person B: Take no notice.
-He's just being a TROLL.
+- Ray: Take no notice.
+He's just a TROLL.

-- Person A: Have you seen the comments from that TROLL?
+- Sam: Have you seen the comments from that TROLL?